 Flash Fiction: full-on fiction, but fast – Sunday 10 May

 Learn how to tell complete stories that pack a punch in anything from 10 words to 1,000 words.
 We will apply the adage ‘less is more’, enabling you to write stories that are intense and engaging to read, and will introduce you to techniques that will strengthen your longer fiction as well.

 Poetry: making the personal poetic – Sunday 7 June

 There’s a poem in every one of us.
 By the end of this morning we will have helped you find yours.
 We will look at examples that use free verse, rhyming and close form, and find images and metaphors to make your poems take flight.

 Blogging: the art of online storytelling – Sunday 19 July

 Blogging is a great way to find an audience and get your writing out into the world, whatever your passion.
 This day will look at how to develop themes for blogging, how to structure short blog pieces, and how to retain readers’ interest over time.

-NB: We are experiencing some glitches with our booking form process and some of the forms are not coming through to us.
-If you do complete a booking form, please also email us – email@example.com – to notify us that you have done so.
-We can then contact you if your form fails to arrive.
-Apologies for the inconvenience.
+NB: We are STILL experiencing some glitches with our booking form process and some forms are not coming through to us.
+If you complete a booking form, DO please also email us – email@example.com – to let us know you have sent it.
+If the form doesn’t arrive, we can then contact you, otherwise we may miss your booking.
+Thank you.